AyushZero/NoteZero/README.md

 # NoteZero

-A minimalist note-taking application built with Flutter, inspired by Obsidian's simplicity.
+A minimalist note-taking application built with Flutter, inspired by Obsidian's simplicity and minimalism.

 ## Features